From Vulnerable to Resilient: Examining Parent and Teen Perceptions on How to Respond to Unwanted Cybergrooming Advances: Methodology

 Initially, we collected a total of 2,220 responses (74 participants * 10 scenarios * 3 entries), consisting of 740 vulnerable responses, 740 protective responses, and 740 explanations.
 Since both protective responses and their accompanying explanations described protective strategies, we analyzed each response-explanation set as a pair, yielding 740 entries in total.
 To address our research questions, we adopted a mixed-method approach inspired by~\citeauthor{alluhidan2024teen}'s work~\cite{alluhidan2024teen}.
 We began with a thematic analysis of parents' responses to the scenarios.
 First, we collaboratively open-coded a subset of responses to identify emerging themes and develop initial codebooks, ensuring shared understanding and consistent interpretation.
 Then, the first author completed the remaining parents' responses and refined the codes iteratively based on the other authors' feedback. \edit{In the end, we produced two initial codebooks for parents' responses: one for capturing vulnerable behaviors and one for capturing protective strategies.
 We then applied the same coding procedures to the teens' responses, resulting in a teen-vulnerable behavior codebook and a teen-protective strategy codebook.
 By comparing the parent and teen codebooks, we found a high alignment across both vulnerable behavior categories and protective strategy categories.
 Based on this consistency, we merged the two vulnerable behavior codebooks into a shared vulnerable behavior codebook and merged the two protective strategy codebooks into a shared protective strategy codebook.} \edit{Once finalized, we conceptually grouped the codes into high-level themes and subthemes (see Table~\ref{tab:vulnerable_codebook},~\ref{tab:protective_codebook}).} We then calculated the frequency of each theme or subtheme by counting the number of responses coded into it (denoted as $n$).
 We then divided each count by the total number of protective or vulnerable responses (740) to obtain the corresponding percentages.

-For the quantitative analysis, we calculated corresponding percentages at both the theme- and subtheme-levels (see Tables~\ref{tab: percentage_comparison_vul}, \ref{tab: percentage_comparison_pro}). \revision{We then applied chi-square ($\chi^2$) analyses with adjusted standardized residuals in an exploratory manner to examine distributional variations in participants' perceived vulnerable behaviors and protective strategies across cybergrooming scenarios (see Figure \ref{scenario_vulnerable}, \ref{scenario_protective}). }
+For the quantitative analysis, we calculated corresponding percentages at both the theme- and subtheme-levels (see Tables~\ref{tab: percentage_comparison_vul}, \ref{tab: percentage_comparison_pro}). \revision{ We applied chi-square ($\chi^2$) analyses with adjusted standardized residuals in an exploratory manner to descriptively examine distributional variations in participants’ perceived vulnerable behaviors and protective strategies across cybergrooming scenarios.
+Because responses were collected from the same participants across multiple scenarios, these analyses are intended for pattern exploration rather than confirmatory inference.
+Adjusted standardized residuals were reported as descriptive diagnostics.}